mattmorten/clojure-tutorial/README.md

          (get row n))))
 ```

-Here we are introduced to a new control structure (macro) - the `for` loop.
+Here we are introduced to a new control structure - the `for` loop.
 It has the following behavior:

 ```clojure
 (for